The Power of Voice

 A guide for setting up a social action school assembly for students to share their work with a live audience of peers.

-A chance for students to be published in a celebratory zine and free copies of the publication.
+A chance for students to be published in a celebratory digital zine as well as the opportunity to record audio for the zine in a professional recording studio.

 Our partner